In week 24 of your pregnancy, you can clearly feel your baby's movements, and your bump is taking shape.

 - fatigue and nausea

-You should continue to look after yourself throughout pregnancy, as you are also taking care of your baby.
+You should continue to look after yourself throughout pregnancy, as you are also taking care of your baby by doing so.

-- not to smoke and to avoid second-hand smoke as well
+- not to smoke and also to avoid second-hand smoke

-- to avoid all other toxic substances, such as drugs, many medications
+- to avoid all other toxic substances, such as drugs and many medications

-- to limit your caffeine intake to 200 milligrams (mg) a day
+- to limit caffeine intake to 200 mg a day

-- to ensure all meat, fish, and eggs are fully cooked
+- to cook all meat, fish, and eggs all the way through

-- to avoid shark and other fish that are high in mercury
+- to avoid eating shark and other high-mercury fish

 - to consume only pasteurized dairy produce and fruit juices

-- to drink plenty of bottled or treated water, but not untreated water
+- to drink plenty of bottled or treated water and avoid untreated water

 Be sure to discuss all medications or supplements with your health provide, as some may be unsafe to use.